Hosting a Fundraising Event

 - Make your guest list.
 Invite as many people as possible.

 - Get the word out.
-Send invitations, put flyers up on bulletin boards, advertise in community calendars, update your Facebook status and ask your friends to share it, use a hometown press release, etc. Make it clear that the party is about raising money for your participation in the 3-Day®.
+Send invitations, put flyers up on bulletin boards, advertise in community calendars, update your Facebook status and ask your friends to share it, reach out to your hometown press, etc. Make it clear that the party is about raising money for your participation in the 3-Day®.
 Tell your guests that there will be a presentation and remind them to bring a checkbook or credit card.